 The Compensation Committee is responsible for overseeing our compensation programs.
 As part of that responsibility, the Compensation Committee determines all compensation for the Company's executive officers.
 For executive officers other than the CEO, the Compensation Committee considers the recommendation of the CEO and the Executive Vice President and Chief People Officer in making its compensation determinations.
 The Committee interacts regularly with management regarding our executive compensation initiatives and programs.
 The Compensation Committee has the authority to engage its own advisors.
-During fiscal year 2022, the Compensation Committee retained a compensation consultant, Frederic W. Cook & Co. ("FW Cook"), to provide recommendations on the amount and form of compensation regarding Mr. Kyncl's employment agreement.
-During fiscal year 2022, the Compensation Committee retained a compensation consultant, Frederic W. Cook & Co. ("FW Cook"), to provide independent advice on executive pay matters.
-During fiscal year 2022, this included recommendations on the amount and form of compensation provided under Mr. Kyncl's employment agreement, as well as advice and recommendations regarding new employment agreements with other executive officers, including Maria Osherova, Paul Robinson and James Steven.
-The Compensation

-Committee has assessed the independence of FW Cook pursuant to SEC and Nasdaq rules and has determined that FW Cook does not have any economic interest or other relationship that would create a conflict with its services to the Compensation Committee.
+During fiscal year 2023, the Compensation Committee retained a compensation consultant, Frederic W. Cook & Co. ("FW Cook"), to provide independent advice on executive pay matters.
+During fiscal year 2023, this included advice and recommendations regarding new employment agreements with Mr. Castellani, Ms. Marshall and Mr. Moot.
+The Compensation Committee has assessed the independence of FW Cook pursuant to SEC and Nasdaq rules and has determined that FW Cook does not have any economic interest or other relationship that would create a conflict with its services to the Compensation Committee.